biketobass/biketobass.github.io/docs/_posts/2021-07-13-using-python-to-analyze-strava-data.markdown

 `http://www.strava.com/oauth/authorize?client_id=[REPLACE_WITH_YOUR_CLIENT_ID]&response_type=code&redirect_uri=http://localhost/exchange_token&approval_prompt=force&scope=profile:read_all,activity:read_all`
 The difference between this URL and the one in Strava's example is in the scope requested at the end of the link.
 The link above allows your application to read all of your activities and your profile.
 For more details, check out Strava's [authentication documentation](https://developers.strava.com/docs/authentication/).

+In Step 10 you will copy your authorization code.

-Step 11 is where you exchange the authorization code and scope for tokens.
-Rather than do what it says in Step 11, you can use my file `get_strava_tokens.py`.
+At this point don't go to Step 11.
+That's where you exchange the authorization code and scope for tokens.
+Instead, use my file `get_strava_tokens.py`.

 Edit `get_strava_tokens.py`.
-Replace the `client_id`, `client_secret`, and `code` fields in the dictionary called `secret_stuff` (first line of uncommented code) with your ID, secret, and authorization code respectively.
+Replace the `client_id`, `client_secret`, and `code` fields in the dictionary called `secret_stuff` (first line of uncommented code) with your ID, secret, and authorization code (which you received at the end of Step 10 above).
 The ID is an integer; the other two are strings.

 Make sure that you have the `requests` package installed and then run: